 With over 100 years of history, Nebraska wrestling is one of the most storied programs in the collegiate wrestling ranks.
 Head Coach Mark Manning has taken the Huskers to new heights in his tenure and has established himself as one of the top wrestling coaches in the nation.

 The NU record book is a testament to Manning’s accomplishments in Lincoln.
-In his 16 years at the helm, he has coached 42 of Nebraska’s 101 All-Americans.
+In his 17 years at the helm, he has coached 46 of Nebraska’s 105 All-Americans.
 He has led the Huskers to six top-eight finishes at the NCAA Championships, compared to just eight for the 14 NU coaches before him.
 He became the winningest coach in school history on Feb.
 21, 2015 when he picked up his 200th win at Nebraska.
-Manning holds a 212-80-3 record at NU, and a 235-104-5 mark overall.
 He won back-to-back Big 12 Coach-of-the-Year awards (2008 and 2009) after guiding Nebraska to a share of the conference crown in 2009 and a runner-up finish in 2008.
-NU went on to finish fourth at the NCAA Championships both seasons with nine Huskers earning All-America honors, and Jordan Burroughs capturing the 157-pound national title with a perfect 35-0 record in 2009.
+Manning has also guided five wrestlers to a total of four individual NCAA championships.

-Manning earned one of the top coaching honors in the entire sport when he was named the 2011 FILA Freestyle Coach of the Year after helping Burroughs capture the gold medal at the World Championships in Istanbul, Turkey.
-In 2015, Manning received the honor for a second time, as Burroughs earned a spot on the U.S. Olympic Team.
-Manning was a volunteer coach for the U.S. Freestyle Team at the 2016 Rio Olympics.
-Burroughs also captured gold at the 2012 London Olympics, where Manning served as a volunteer coach for the U.S. Freestyle Team.
-Burroughs went on to win world titles in 2013 and 2015, while adding a bronze medal in 2014.
+Manning earned one of the top coaching honors in the entire sport when he was named the 2011 FILA Freestyle Coach of the Year after helping Jordan Burroughs capture the gold medal at the World Championships in Istanbul, Turkey.
+In 2015, Manning received the honor for a second time, as Burroughs earned another world title and a spot on the U.S. Olympic Team.
+Burroughs reached the pinnacle of the sport, earning Olympic gold in 2012, while winning world titles in 2011, 2013, 2015 and 2017 with Manning in his corner.
+Manning has also overseen the growth of James Green, who earned world bronze in 2015 and silver in 2017.

 Records go on paper and in books and get tucked away.
 More important to Manning is the fact that he has helped numerous young men grow into upstanding adults by teaching them the correct principles of life.
-Regarded as one of the nation’s top recruiters, Manning usually finds the correct wrestler for his program.
-He has a keen eye for finding the athletes with the right work ethic and dedication that he can develop.
-His recruiting and coaching abilities have allowed him to quickly find success at both programs he has led.
+Regarded as one of the nation’s top recruiters, has a keen eye for finding the athletes with the right work ethic and dedication that he can develop.

-Manning’s coaching philosophy focuses on developing wrestlers to reach their potential.
+Manning’s coaching philosophy is one that he began during his competitive days, developed during his time as an assistant coach and continues to modify during his time as head coach at Nebraska.
+It focuses on developing wrestlers to reach their potential.
 A wrestler who brings a positive attitude and work ethic to the room can use goal setting and responsibility to develop into an upstanding citizen who is committed to excellence.
 Manning works daily with the team on every detail in and out of practice, while keeping in mind the best long-term interests of his student-athletes.

-In addition to their success on the mat, Husker wrestlers under Manning have earned 88 academic all-conference selections, including 47 academic All-Big Ten awards during Nebraska’s first five seasons in the conference.
+In addition to their success on the mat, Husker wrestlers under Manning have earned 100 academic all-conference selections, including 59 Academic All-Big Ten awards during Nebraska’s first six seasons in the conference.
 In 2012, Nebraska turned in the nation’s best team grade-point average (3.46).
-Manning’s beliefs and values in developing student-athletes are evident right outside his office, where former Husker All-Americans Bryan Snyder and Jason Powell are members of the NU staff.
+Manning’s beliefs and values in developing student-athletes are evident right outside his office, where former Husker All-American Bryan Snyder is a member of the NU staff.

 Manning’s coaching philosophy is one that he began during his competitive days, developed during his time as an assistant coach and continues to modify during his time as head coach at Nebraska.